-Seed arrival, ecological filters, and plant species richness: A meta-analysis
+Seed arrival, ecological filters, and plant species richness: a meta-analysis

 Theoretical models predict that effects of dispersal on local biodiversity are influenced by the size and composition of the species pool, as well as ecological filters that limit local species membership.
 We tested these predictions by conducting a meta-analysis of 28 studies encompassing 62 experiments examining effects of propagule supply (seed arrival) on plant species richness under contrasting intensities of ecological filters (owing to disturbance and resource availability).
 Seed arrival increased local species richness in a wide range of communities (forest, grassland, montane, savanna, wetland), resulting in a positive mean effect size across experiments.
 Mean effect size was 70% higher in disturbed relative to undisturbed communities, suggesting that disturbance increases recruitment opportunities for immigrating species.
 In contrast, effect size was not significantly influenced by nutrient or water availability.
 Among seed-addition experiments, effect size was positively correlated with species and functional diversity within the pool of added seeds (species evenness and seed-size diversity), primarily in disturbed communities.
 Our analysis provides experimental support for the general hypothesis that species pools and local environmental heterogeneity interactively structure plant communities.
-We highlight empirical gaps that can be addressed by future experiments and discuss implications for community assembly, species coexistence, and the maintenance of biodiversity. © 2009 Blackwell Publishing Ltd/CNRS.
+We highlight empirical gaps that can be addressed by future experiments and discuss implications for community assembly, species coexistence, and the maintenance of biodiversity.

 Myers, J. A., & Harms, K. E. (2009).
 Seed arrival, ecological filters, and plant species richness: a meta-analysis.
 Ecology letters, 12 (11), 1250-60. https://doi.org/10.1111/j.1461-0248.2009.01373.x